uofa-cmput404/uofa-cmput404.github.io/content/general/project.md

 * Sharing
     * As an author, I can share other author's public posts, so I can make things go viral! (repost, boost, retweet, etc)
     * As an author, posts that I share will show up on the timeline of anyone who is following me.
-    * As a node admin, I want to share public images with users on other nodes, so that they are visible by users of other nodes. *Part 3-5 only.*
+    * As a node admin, I want to share public images with users on other nodes, so that they are visible by users of other nodes. *⧟ Part 3-5 only.*
     * As an author, I want my friends-only/unlisted images and posts to *not* be shareable, so I know that if someone wants to share it they'll at least have to take a screenshot.
         * Note: public posts (and image posts) are re-shareable.
     * As an author, I should be able to browse the public posts of everyone, so that I can see what's going on beyond authors I follow.
         * Note: this should include all local public posts and all public posts received in any inbox.
 * Following/Friends
     * As an author, I want to follow local authors, so that I can see their public posts.
-    * As an author, I want to follow remote authors, so that I can see their public posts. *Part 3-5 only.*
+    * As an author, I want to follow remote authors, so that I can see their public posts. *⧟ Part 3-5 only.*
     * As an author, I want to be able to approve or deny other authors following me, so that I don't get followed by people I don't like.
     * As an author, I want to know if I have "follow requests," so I can approve them.
     * As an author, I want to unfollow authors I am following, so that I don't have to see their posts anymore.